Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Experimental Results and Discussion

 In the following, we present the data recorded in two experimental campaigns, which were performed at the soft X-ray beamline P04 of PETRA~III and the Flexible Photo\-Electron Spectroscopy (FlexPES) beamline of MAX~IV.
 We used a COLTRIMS reaction microscope \cite{DORNER200095, JAHNKE2004229} for a coincident measurement of the momenta of electrons and ions generated after the absorption of the synchrotron light (see Materials and Methods for details).
 As indicated above, the doubly charged cluster ions, N$_2$Ar$^{2+}$ or N$_2^{2+}$Ar, were produced via Auger decay following site-selective X-ray photoionization of the Ar~2p (260~eV) and N~1s (420~eV) shells, respectively.
 In addition, direct DI leading to N$_2^{2+}$Ar was investigated at a photon energy of 43.1~eV.
 At this photon energy, a direct DI at the Ar site is energetically forbidden \cite{ELAND2003171, PhysRevLett.96.243402}.

 In Fig.~\ref{fig2} we present the time-of-flight correlation of two ions measured in coincidence with an electron.
 Panel (a) shows our results for a photon energy of $h\nu=260$~eV, while we used photons with an energy of 420 eV for the initial ionization of our gas target in Panel (b).
 In addition, we filtered both panels by requiring a photoelectron originating from the Ar and N$_2$ sites, respectively.
 A Coulomb explosion involving a breakup into exactly two ionic fragments -- such as N$_2^{+}$ + Ar$^{+}$, N$^{+}$ + [NAr]$^{+}$ (and N$^{+}$~+~N$^{+}$ resulting from the ionization of uncondensed N$_2$ molecules) -- the fragments are emitted back-to-back (i.e., with momenta of equal magnitude but opposite direction) due to momentum conservation, resulting in a sum momentum of the fragments of zero.
 This yields narrow diagonal features in the coincidence maps shown in Fig.~\ref{fig2} and used to identify the ion pairs occurring in the final state.
 In contrast, the N$^{+}$~+~Ar$^{+}$~+~N channel appears as a broader structure, since the undetected neutral N atom carries away a part of that sum momentum.
-In addition, the dissociation channel N$^{+}$ + N$^{+}$ + Ar is expected to overlap with the aforementioned N$^{+}$ + N$^{+}$-channel, but|as we show below|can be disentangled by our coincidence measurement.
+In addition, the dissociation channel N$^{+}$ + N$^{+}$ + Ar is expected to overlap with the aforementioned N$^{+}$ + N$^{+}$ channel, but|as we show below|can be disentangled by our coincidence measurement.

-We observe dimer fragmentation features belonging to all processes listed in Section~\ref{subsec2} and labeled them accordingly in Figs.~\ref{fig2}(a) and \ref{fig2}(b).
-In particular, we observe the breakup of the dimer after Ar 2p-ionization into N$^{+}$ + [NAr]$^{+}$, i.e., events belonging to channel IV that requires a double charge transfer and an ion transfer.
+We observe a dimer fragmentation features belonging to all processes listed in Section~\ref{subsec2} and labeled them accordingly in Figs.~\ref{fig2}(a) and \ref{fig2}(b).
+In particular, we observe the breakup of the dimer after Ar 2p ionization into N$^{+}$ + [NAr]$^{+}$, i.e., events belonging to channel IV that requires a double charge transfer and an ion transfer.